Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 layout: post
 title: Hadoop - Taming The Elephant, Part 2
 tags: hadoop big-data tutorial
+url: Hadoop-Part-2
+description: Want to know, how to write a MapReduce job and run it?
+Read this post.
 ---

 This part of the tutorial series, will show you, how to...